openstack-archive/openstack-chef/doc/source/contributor/meetings.rst

 IRC Meetings
 ============

-We hold public meetings as needed on ``#openstack-chef`` on Freenode.
-If a meeting needs to be held, it will be announced on the OpenStack-dev mailing list.
+We hold public meetings as needed on ``#openstack-chef`` on OFTC.
+If a meeting needs to be held, it will be announced on the openstack-discuss mailing list.

 .. list-table::